The Fossil Fuel Industry Spent More Than $721 Million During 2014’s Midterm Elections

 For example, it repeals part of the Dodd-Frank Act designed to stop Wall Street from using other peoples’ money to support its gambling addiction, as the Street did before the near-meltdown of 2008.

-Dodd-Frank had barred banks from using commercial deposits that belong to you and me and other people, and which are insured by […]
+Dodd-Frank had barred banks from using commercial deposits that belong to you and me and other people, and which are insured by the government, […]

 Read the Full Article